 Council has been working with ADCO Constructions (ADCO) the Design and Construction Builder to retain as many spaces as possible on the current car park site during the initial construction phase.
 ADCO are also fast-tracking the staged provision of the car parking spaces as they become available in the lead up to the Project’s completion 2020.There will be a period of time when there is no parking available at all – see below for the various stages.

 As more detail is known on specific timings of each of the below stages, the construction timeline will be updated with key car parking milestones and activities.
 This will be communicated on-site and here on the Rosenthal Project website.
 An approximate construction staging is provided below, however this may change through the course of construction.

 - Stage 1 – The Northern end of the existing car park bounded by Birdwood and Rosenthal Avenues and Birdwood Lane was retained to provide 65 car parking spaces.
 On-street parking on the eastern side of Rosenthal Avenue was removed.

 - Stage 2 (throughout 2018) – ADCO begins construction of the full site.
 No parking will be available in Rosenthal Avenue Car Park.
 Construction hoarding will be modified to surround the entire site, allowing the team to complete excavation works and begin structure.

-- Stage 3 – Structural works will commence.
+- Stage 3 – Structural works will continue.
 A temporary car park located on the southern area of the site will be available to the public.

 - Stage 4 – Basement 3 Car Park Level will be finished, allowing the public to utilise this space.